Sign up for this email series:

 In one study, the ketogenic diet reduced seizures by more than 50 percent in half of the children who tried it.
 Almost 15 percent of the participants saw their seizures stop entirely.

-Epilepsy has no cure.
-However epilepsy is treatable and manageable, especially when it is promptly and accurately diagnosed, and treatment is begun as soon as possible.
+Epilepsy is treatable and manageable, especially when it is promptly and accurately diagnosed, and treatment is begun as soon as possible.
 Finding the right combination of medication and therapies may take a little time and more than a couple of tries.
-Working closely with your neurologist and other health care providers is the best way to get your epileptic seizures under control and hopefully achieve remission.
+Working closely with your neurologist and other specialists is the best way to get your epileptic seizures under control and hopefully achieve remission.

-What has worked to treat your focal onset seizures?
-Are you still looking for the right regimen to control your epilepsy?
+Have you found the right treatment regimen to control your focal epilepsy?
+Have you tried surgery or an implanted neuromodulation device?
 Comment below or post on MyEpilepsyTeam.